Ditch The Dull Product Images And Sell More

 Optimising your pages to appear at the top of search engines is no easy feat – there’s a lot of competition, regular algorithm updates and changes to consider, not to mention the time to invest in this.
 However, there are simple things you can implement when uploading your imagery that will benefit your SEO.

-- Make sure file names are reflective of keywords you’re targetting on the page
+• Make sure file names are reflective of keywords you’re targeting on the page

 Follow these steps to improve your product images and it will go some way in helping you sell more.
 Keeping your imagery fresh, relevant, of a high standard and up to date may seem like a challenging job but it will definitely bring big rewards!
 If you’re looking to update your website and boost sales and need some advice, get in touch, we’re always happy to help.

 What’s New in Venditan Commerce: Q2 2020